 Sunburn results from over exposure to the sun.
 It can range from mild redness to severe blistering of the skin, shivering and a temperature.
 Sunburn is best avoided because it speeds up ageing and increases the risk of cancers.
 Aloe vera, chamomile and calendula creams all soothe the skin and help speed up the healing process.
 Look for preparations containing at least 20% aloe vera to be sure you are getting the benefits of its properties.
 Prickly heat can turn a hot summer's day into an itchy nightmare.
 Some people find that taking a supplement of quercetin, a natural antihistamine, helps prevent prickly heat by dulling the allergic reaction that causes it.
 Foods that are naturally rich in quercetin include apples, broad beans, cherry tomatoes, green beans, leeks and peas.

 10. Wear insect repellent

 Although many people swear by eating lots of garlic and taking a vitamin B supplement to stop mosquitoes and midges from biting, there is no scientific evidence to show that either are effective.
 Experts believe that whether or not you're a tasty meal option for mossies and midges comes down to genetics, not what you eat, so wearing an insect repellent is wise!
 Topical treatments can ease pain and itching and also help skin to heal.
 Lavender or tea tree oil can soothe itching.

-This article was last reviewed on 27 May 2016 by nutritional therapist Kerry Torrens.
+This article was last reviewed on 15 January 2018 by Kerry Torrens.